Profanor/Apex-Blog/client/README.md

 ## Setup
-Prerequisites
 Before you begin, ensure you have met the following requirements:

-Node.js & npm or yarn installed on your machine Installation
+- Node.js & npm or yarn installed on your machine

+## Installation
 To get started with GuruSys Blog App, follow these steps:

-Clone the repository:
+- Clone the repository:

 git clone <repository-url>
 cd guru-sys-blog-app